Weak Transport for Non-Convex Costs and Model-independence in a Fixed-Income Market: Introduction

 In the present paper, we do not assume the existence of a deterministic bank account, or of a bank account at all.
 Instead, we consider a fixed-income market, where bonds are dynamically traded, and some options on them are statically traded.
 A similar setting is considered by \cite{AG20}, who assume finitely many call options with possibly different maturities being traded on a bond, and investigate market consistency with absence of arbitrage.
 This analysis follows the spirit of \cite{DH07}, and displays in a simple market the different characteristics of a robust framework when stochastic discounting is allowed.
 On the other hand, the focus of the present paper is on robust pricing.
 We will use bonds as num\'eraires, thus the pricing measures will be the so-called forward measures, a notion that we recall in the next paragraph.

 For $T>0$, we refer to a (zero coupon) bond with maturity $T$ as a $T$-bond, and denote its price at time $t\leq T$ by $p(t,T)$.
-A $T$-forward measure $\QQ_T$ is a probability measure on $\F_T$ such that every traded asset expressed in units of the $T$-bond is a martingale.
+A $T$-forward measure $\QQ_T$ is a probability measure on $\F_T$ (where $(\Omega, \F, (\F_t)_{t\leq T})$ is some abstract filtered space) such that every traded asset expressed in units of the $T$-bond is a martingale.
 The pricing formula, at time $s$, for a claim $\Phi$ with maturity $t$, for $s\leq t\leq T$, is then given by

 In particular, having the prices at time $0$ of all call options with maturity $T$ on a given asset, identifies the distribution of that asset at time $T$ under the $T$-forward measure.